reTHINK-project/dev-registry-domain/docs/performance_evaluation/readme.md

 Given the Domain Registry requirements presented in the previous section, the following metrics must be evaluated in order to determine the suitability of an implementation:
 - Response time for read - As the Domain Registry is a critical component in the call establishment process, the time it takes to perform a read should be small, in the order of the tens of ms. We will test the evolution of this metric as the load on the server increases.
 - Number of concurrent requests - A large Service Provider is expected to have a large number of users, which will result in a high number of requests to the Domain Registry.
 Thus the domain registry should be able to scale to accommodate a large number of requests/s while providing a reasonable response time.
-- Response time for write - The device runtime will write to the Domain Registry whenever new hyperties are deployed, removed or updated.
+- Response time for write - The device runtime will write to the Domain Registry whenever new Hyperties are deployed, removed or updated.
 Although not as critical, the response time should also be within tens of ms.
 - Error rate - Measured in percentage of the requests that fail to be successfully replied to within the timeout period (defined as 5s).
 This value should be zero.
 - Recovery Time - Measured in second during which the service is not available, after a failure and until the backup server takes over.